open source · MIT license

 - GitHub stars6 search enginesMIT licenseGo powered

-The same clean JSON envelope works for Google, Bing, Yandex, Baidu, DuckDuckGo, and the megasearch aggregator.
-Pipe it into your app, pipeline, or LLM prompt.
+The same response shape works for Google, Bing, Yandex, Baidu, DuckDuckGo, and megasearch.
+Use it in your app, pipeline, or LLM prompt.

 Single-engine search with full result envelope.